 Teen and Children Program Overview

-The inpatient teen and children mental health programs at Desert Parkway Hospital in Las Vegas offer individualized treatment for patients under the age of 18.
+The inpatient youth and teen mental health programs at Desert Parkway Behavioral Healthcare Hospital in Las Vegas offer individualized treatment for patients under the age of 18.
 Our youth programs are designed to improve mental health in children who are ages 8 through 12 and teens/adolescents ages 13 through 17.
-Both the Child Inpatient Program and Adolescent Inpatient Programs consist of daily structured group sessions with hospital staff, nurses, and social workers on the unit.
+Both the Youth Inpatient Program and Adolescent Inpatient Programs consist of daily structured group sessions with hospital staff, nurses, and social workers on the unit.

-Teen and Children’s Mental Health Services in Las Vegas
+Youth and Teen Mental Health Services in Las Vegas, NV

-When we provide treatment for mental illness in teens and children, we include the following features in our programs:
+When we provide treatment for mental illness in youth and teens, we include the following features in our programs:

 - DBT/Play therapy approach: Patients are empowered to learn more about emotional regulation and taught to use mindfulness techniques to make better choices and gain a sense of control.

 - Simplified unit expectations: We expect three things from our patients – respect for oneself, respect for others, and respect for the environment.
-Simplifying unit expectations reduces the punitive nature of consequences associated with "rules."
+Simplifying unit expectations reduce the punitive nature of consequences associated with "rules."
 Additionally, re-direction toward specific behaviors initiates teaching moments for patients and assists them in making better choices for their needs and wants.

 - Family focus: Families are encouraged to actively participate in treatment planning throughout the patient’s hospitalization – families receive education and support in assisting the patient through his or her treatment.
 Active involvement throughout the program will help loved ones learn positive ways to assist the patient in working through his or her issues and facilitate the family’s experience with the patient’s transition home (while developing a support group aided by social workers).